2-Methylmethcathinone: Pharmacology

+Pharmacodynamics

 2-MMC is a serotonin-norepinephrine-dopamine releasing agent, with higher preference for the norepinephrine and dopamine transporters.
 2-MMC is expected to have similar characteristics to other cathinones, although studies show 2-substituted cathinones are weaker compared to 3 and 4-substituted ones.
 This is potentially due to steric hindrance.

 In a study comparing various aryl-substituted methcathinone analogs in rat brain synaptosomes, the following values were found.